moabid42/S3canner/README.md

 - For retroactive analysis, a batching Lambda function enqueues the entire S3 bucket for re-analysis.

-- In addition, a preconfigurable CloudWatch alarms are set up be to triggered if any component of the ObjAlert system behaves abnormally.
+- In addition, a preconfigurable CloudWatch alarms are set up be to triggered if any component of the S3canner system behaves abnormally.
 These alarms will notify a different SNS topic than the one used for YARA match alerts, allowing for efficient management of any issues that arise.

 ## Recourses
 ### Lambda Base Module